yahoo/bgdocs/doc-site/content/en/relatedwork.md

 weight: 60
 ---

-We acknowledge the hard work and incredible contributions from everyone below.
+We acknowledge the hard work and incredible contributions from all the projects below.

 * [Cybernetics](https://en.wikipedia.org/wiki/Cybernetics) describes the "closed signaling loop", the essence of Unidirectional Data Flow architectures (aka MVI or Model View Intent).
 * [Redux](https://redux.js.org) (and Flux) are popular Javascript state management frameworks organized around Unidirectional Data Flow.
 There are similar implementations for different platforms